La Varenne–Chennevières station

-La Varenne–Chennevières is a French railway station in Saint-Maur-des-Fossés, in Val-de-Marne département.
+La Varenne–Chennevières station is a French railway station in Saint-Maur-des-Fossés, in Val-de-Marne, France.

 The station

 The RER station was designed by Marcel Lods and opened in 1969.
 It is named after the former commune La Varenne, now part of Saint-Maur-des-Fossés, and the close commune Chennevières-sur-Marne.

 It is served by RER line A trains running on A2 branch, leading to Boissy-Saint-Léger.

 La Varenne–Chennevières is also a depot for trains.
 It houses premises for RATP officers training.

 Service

-The station is served in both directions by a train every 10 minutes at off-peak time, by 12 trains an hour during peak hours, and by a train every 15 minutes at evening.
+The station is served in both directions by a train every 10 minutes at off-peak time, by 12 trains an hour during peak hours, and by a train every 15 minutes in the evening.
 It is also a terminus station for some trains at peak hours.

 Bus connections

 The station is served by several buses: